umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 `Returns: IEnumerable<IPublishedElement>` (or `IPublishedElement` depending on configuration)

 **Nested Content** is a list editing property editor, using Element Types to define the list item schema.
-By using document-types, you have the benefit of a reusable UI that you are familiar with and get to re-use all the standard data-types as field editors.
-This property editor returns either a single item or a collection of this document-type.
+By using Document Types you have the benefit of a reusable UI that you are familiar with and get to re-use all the standard Data Types as field editors.
+This property editor returns either a single item or a collection of this Document Type.

 The Element Types that Nested Content uses are specialized Document Types - they can be found in the same section as Document Types.
 However, it is not possible to create content directly in the content tree with an Element Type - it is meant to be used in complex editors like Nested Content or Blocklist.